-We ended 2016 with \$104.0 million of cash and cash equivalents and \$437.6 million of debt.
-At December 31, 2016, we had \$327.2 million of unused committed bank line availability.
-Our cash and cash equivalents decreased by \$80.5 million during the year ended December 31, 2016, as cash provided by operating activities and issuances of long-term debt were more than offset by debt payments, the Acquisition, capital spending, and common stock repurchases, as discussed further in "Liquidity and Capital Resources" below.
+We ended 2017 with \$177.1 million of cash and cash equivalents and \$438.3 million of debt.
+At December 31, 2017, we had \$379.8 million of unused committed bank line availability.
+We generated \$73.2 million of cash during the year ended December 31, 2017, as cash provided by operations was offset partially by capital spending.
+A further description of our cash sources and uses for the comparative periods are discussed in "Liquidity and Capital Resources" below.